 Fractures of the head or body such as skull, ribs and pelvis are all serious and should be managed by paramedics.

 If you suspect a bone fracture, you should:

-- Stop the person from eating or drinking anything until they are seen by a doctor, in case they will need surgery
+- Stop the person from eating or drinking anything until they are seen by a health care professional in case they need surgery.

 - In an emergency, call triple zero (000) for an ambulance.